Don’t delay in getting the care you need

-If you’re concerned about going into your doctor’s office in-person, ask if virtual appointments are available.
+If you’re concerned about going into your doctor’s office, ask if virtual appointments are available.

 Quick tips for virtual appointments

-Before your visit, find out which app or platform your doctor uses and be sure to download it to your phone, computer or tablet in advance.
+Before your visit, find out which app or platform your doctor uses and be sure to download it to your phone, computer, or tablet.

 Dress for your appointment

-If you need to show your doctor anything like joint mobility or tophi, be sure that you are wearing clothes that let you do this easily over a webcam or phone app.
+If you need to show your doctor anything like joint mobility or tophi, be sure you are wearing clothes that let you do this easily over a webcam or phone app.